Economist Utsa Patnaik Refutes Govt’s Claims Of Poverty Decline In India With Calorie Data

 At the same time, a World Bank report revealed that approximately 129 million Indians are living in extreme poverty in 2024 and more Indians are living below the poverty line in 2024 than in 1990 because of ‘population growth’.

-Economist Utsa Patnaik is one of the rejectors of the government’s claims and statistics regarding the reduction in poverty.
+However, Economist Utsa Patnaik is one of the rejectors of the government’s claims and statistics regarding poverty reduction.
 Here’s what she has revealed.

 What Did Utsa Patnaik Say?